rizwanh-MFST/Fabric_Practice/Lab_Guide_Army_Readiness_Analytics.md

 ### **What You Accomplished:**

-✅ **Data Ingestion**: Created a data pipeline to load CSV files into Lakehouse Delta tables
+✅ **Data Ingestion**: Created a data pipeline to orchestrate Dataflow Gen2 for loading CSV files from GitHub

-✅ **Data Transformation**: Used notebooks (PySpark) to transform raw data into curated Silver and Gold layers
+✅ **Data Transformation**: Used Dataflow Gen2 (Power Query) to transform raw data into curated Silver and Gold layers

 ✅ **Data Modeling**: Built a semantic model with relationships and DAX measures